 The elementary staff is generally more highly qualified than elementary educators in the public school system.
 Our staff comes to the school with a standard B.A., B.Ed. or M.Ed., augmented by specific Montessori training.
 KMS has attracted staff with a diversity of backgrounds and believes strongly that our diversity is one of our greatest strengths.
 Surveys repeatedly indicate that the prime reason for satisfaction with the school is the quality of the staff.

-KMS is licensed as an independent school under the Ministry of Education and under the Day Nursery Act (DNA) by the Ministry of Community and Social Services as a child care centre.
+KMS is licensed as an independent school under the Ministry of Education and under the Child Care and Early Years Act, 2014 (CCEYA) as a child care centre.

 KMS is also accredited by the Canadian Council of Montessori Administrators (CCMA), the national body for accreditation of Montessori Schools.
 KMS holds the highest accreditation possible under the CCMA.